PCB Rolls Out Clear Pathway For Next Generation Cricketers - UrduPoint

 The new structure, this way, along with enlarging the pool of cricketers will also infuse young cricketers in the system.

-“We have taken cricket to every doorstep.
+"We have taken cricket to every doorstep.
 With the successful rolling out of this structure, I am hopeful that we will achieve this very aim.
-Like any new initiative this will require time, adjustments and tweaking to ensure that it is sustainable in the longer run.”
+Like any new initiative this will require time, adjustments and tweaking to ensure that it is sustainable in the longer run," he added.